 See the New Guard exchange duty with the Old Guard in the famous Changing the Guard ceremony outside Buckingham Palace.

-The guard that looks after Buckingham Palace is called The Queen's Guard and is made up of soldiers on active duty from the Household Division's Foot Guards.
+The guard that looks after Buckingham Palace is called The King's Guard and is made up of soldiers on active duty from the Household Division's Foot Guards.
 The guards are dressed in traditional red tunics and bearskin hats.

-This free event is very popular, so be sure to arrive early to secure a spot with a good view.
+This free London event is very popular, so be sure to arrive early to secure a spot with a good view.

 Book tickets to Buckingham Palace’s summer opening to step inside the palace itself and admire its lavish interiors during the summer months.

-The ceremony starts at 10.45am, but be sure to arrive much earlier to secure a good viewing spot.
+The ceremony usually starts at 10.45am, but be sure to arrive much earlier to secure a good viewing spot.

 Visit the Household Division website for the full schedule of dates and timings.
 There can be last-minute cancellations of the Changing the Guard ceremony, such as in very wet weather.